 Neither the rising results, nor the liquidity injections, nor the inorganic growth policy are pricing the first artificial intelligence software company - with the added bonus of having tremendous growth potential - to debut in Spain on the stock exchange.
 It did so on May 17 in BME Growth, that is, in this specific market for growing SMEs..

 In view of all this, this newspaper wanted to know firsthand the reason for the bad stock market tone, future prospects, the importance of artificial intelligence (AI) and, among other things, the impact of inflation on the Valencian listed company.
-And what better way to do so than with its Chairman Lorenzo Serratosa, who once again kindly answered the call of Valencia Plaza.
-The following is the talk that took place:
+And what better way to do it than with its president Lorenzo Serratosa, who once again kindly answered Valencia Plaza's call.
+The following is the talk we had:

 -This bearish tone is due to several factors that have converged, some of which are related to the company and others are not.
 On the one hand, we are related to the economic environment, given that we went public in the worst half of the year since the 1930s.
 This is due to the change of cycle we are in, with inflation running rampant and in the midst of a change in interest rates, which especially affects companies like ours as a high-growth technology company with certain capital needs to finance that growth.
 Oddly enough, we are not the only small technology company that has fallen sharply in the market this year, as many have numbers similar to ours.
 And it is a process that not only affects listed companies, but also others that are not listed on the stock exchange.
 There is the case of 'startups' where a very rapid adjustment of valuations is taking place, waiting to see what happens in the coming quarters in the economy.